 What is Gender Dysphoria?

-Gender dysphoria refers to the condition where an individual feels their psychological and emotional identity does not match their birth gender.
-Even though it can cause serious emotional pain, distress and anxiety, gender dysphoria is not a mental illness.
+Gender Dysphoria refers to the condition where an individual feels that both their psychological and emotional identity does not match their birth gender.
+Even though it can cause distress and anxiety, Gender Dysphoria is not a mental illness.

-However, that’s not to say it does not affect your mental health.
-Stress that builds as a result of feeling different, homophobic or transphobic attitudes from others and trauma for bullies or alienation from family and friends can all contribute to a decline in mental health.
+However, that is not to say it does not affect your mental health.
+Stress that builds as a result of feeling different, homophobic or transphobic attitudes by others and trauma from bullying or alienation from family and friends can all contribute to a decline in mental health.

-In 2007 Australian Research Centre in Sex, Health & Society published ‘Tranznation: A report on the health and well being of sex and gender diverse (Trans) gender people in Australia and New Zealand’ the publication shared the following statistics;
+In 2007 the Australian Research Centre in Sex, Health & Society published ‘Tranznation: A report on the health and well-being of sex and gender diverse (Trans) gender people in Australia and New Zealand’ the publication shared the following statistics;

 - Nearly one in five (18.6%) had experienced a physical attack or other kinds of violence